SoshiMatsumoto/Selfmade_smartglass/Connection_BT/README.md

 You have to do some following method.

 ### Smartglass(Server)
-For Smartglass programs are "cam_apps_server.c" and "start_rec.c".
+For Smartglass programs are "cam_apps_server.c" and "start_rec.c" and "stop_rec.c".

 ```bash
 #How to compile.